 He was typing out his C.V. when an email arrived from Stefan.

-‘Hi Guys, I hope you’re well.
+‘Hi guys, I hope you’re well.
 I feel most embarrassed, but at the same time elated for you.
 I had this collector over for supper and he was so taken with the portrait!
-He wants to stop it going to auction.
 Would you be offended if I sold it to him?
 I know it was really a gift for me, but if I can get a good price…’